bfalling/kif-tutorial-starter/Solanum2/README.md

 - Open "Solanum2.xcworkspace" instead of "Solanum2.xcproject" (for Cocoapods)
 - Add test files to group "Solanum2Tests" instead of "UI Tests"
 - Add "#import <KIF/KIF.h>" to the top of "UITests.m"
-- Replace "STAssert" with "XCTAssert" everywhere in the tutorial
+- Replace "STAssert" with "XCTAssert" everywhere in the tutorial (but change "STAssertEqualsWithAccuracy" to "XCTAssertEqualWithAccuracy")
 - Use tapRowAtIndexPath:inTableViewWithAccessibilityIdentifier: instead of tapRowInTableViewWithAccessibilityLabel:atIndexPath: (deprecated) to tap a specific table row.
 This required setting setAccessibilityIdentifier: in addition to setAccessibilityLabel: in "PresetsViewController.m".

+I also noticed that no automation played when only a beforeAll method was present.